Our Governing Body

 Parent governors are elected by ballot of all parents and carers of current students.
-A parent governor must be a parent of a pupil at the academy at the time of their election; parent governors are elected by a secret ballot of all parents of registered pupils at the academy.
+A parent governor must be a parent of a student at the school at the time of their election; parent governors are elected by a secret ballot of all parents of registered student at the school.

 Community governors are appointed by the governing body to reflect its community and stakeholders.

-Staff governors must be employed in that capacity by the academy, and will cease to be a governor if they cease to work for the academy; teaching staff governors are appointed by the governing body following a secret ballot of all teaching staff; non-teaching staff governors are appointed by the governing body following a secret ballot of all non-teaching staff.
+Staff governors must be employed in that capacity by the school, and will cease to be a governor if they cease to work for the school; teaching staff governors are appointed by the governing body following a secret ballot of all teaching staff; non-teaching staff governors are appointed by the governing body following a secret ballot of all non-teaching staff.

 The headteacher is a governor ex-officio.

-Chair of Governors is Mr C Raven.
-Mr Raven can be contacted through the clerk to the governing body (below).
+Chair of Governors is Mr C Johnson.
+Mr Johnson can be contacted through the clerk to the governing body (below).

 All governors except the headteacher serve for a term of office of four years, but can be reappointed.